bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 The session label may be used to specify when the photo was taken.

-Example of the operative photo of ECoG electrodes (here an annotated example in which electrodes and vasculature are marked, taken from Hermes et al., JNeuroMeth 2010).
+Example of the operative photo of ECoG electrodes (here is an annotated example in which electrodes and vasculature are marked, taken from Hermes et al., JNeuroMeth 2010).